 Diploma in Computer Science, 2004

 RWTH Aachen University

-I give diverse lectures and lab courses at Technische Hochschule Köln dealing with software architectures, software engineering and cloud computing.
+I give/gave diverse lectures and lab courses at Technische Hochschule Köln dealing with software architectures, software engineering and cloud computing.

 Software Management in Computer Science & Engineering (Bachelor’s program) including topics like